tkhq/docs/docs/getting-started/Quickstart.md

 ## Create a Wallet

 A `wallet` on Turnkey represents a multi-chain seed phrase from which many individual `accounts` can be derived.
 An `account` represents a specific index on a derivation path and contains the blockchain address that you can send funds to and sign on-chain transactions with.
+You can learn more about the specifics of Turnkey wallets [here](/getting-started/wallets).
 The only thing a wallet needs to be initialized is a name for the wallet.

 ```javascript
 const response = await turnkeyClient.createWallet({